 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that properly uses the prepositions of place and combinations with definite articles according to the given rules.
+Instruction: Choose the correct sentence that appropriately uses prepositions of place and combinations with definite articles according to the given rules.

 1.